silverbulletmd/silverbullet-pub/README.md

 # Silver Bullet Publish

-A simple tool to export a subset of your [SilverBullet](https://silverbullet.md) space as a static website.
+SilverBullet is a simple tool to publish a a subset of your [SilverBullet](https://silverbullet.md) space as a static website.

-**Note:** this is highly experimental and not necessarily production ready code, use at your own risk.
+**Note:** this is still experimental, use at your own risk.

-silverbullet-publish currentenly publishes a subset of a space in two formats:
+SilverBullet Publish publishes a subset of a space in two formats:

-- Markdown (.md files) (and an associated `index.json` file for SilverBullet to read)
+- HTML (.html files based on a handlebars template that you can override, see [[template/page|the template used for this site]] and the [[PUBLISH|configuration]])
-- HTML (.html files based on currently hardcoded templates (see `page.hbs` and `style.css`)
+- Markdown (.md files) (and an associated `index.json` file for SilverBullet to read via [[!silverbullet.md/Federation]]).

 The tool can be run in two ways:

-1. As a Silver Bullet plug (via the `Publish: Publish All` command)
+1. From the SB UI, via the (via the {[Publish: Publish All]} command)
-2. As a stand-alone CLI tool (via `silverbullet plug:run`)
+2. As a stand-alone CLI tool (see below)

 The latter allows for automatic deployments to e.g. environments like Netlify.